LabShengLi/nanome/README.md

 ## Highlights of NANOME pipeline
 ### Several first highlights for NANOME
 * Enables users to process **terabasescale** Oxford Nanopore sequencing datasets.
-* Provide a one command line, **end-to-end pipeline** for analyzing Nanopore sequencing data for all methylation-calling tools.
+* Provide a **one command line**/**web-based UI** for end-to-end analyzing Nanopore sequencing methylation-callings.
 * Support **various platform** executions: local, HPC and CloudOS, **without needs for tools' installation** (NANOME support docker and singularity).
 * **First standardized whole genome-wide evaluation framework**, considering per-read and per-site performance for singletons/non-singletons, genic and intergenic regions, CpG islands/shores/shelves, different CG densities regions and repetitive regions.
-* The **first Nextflow based DNA methylation-calling pipeline**.
+* The **first Nextflow based DNA methylation-calling pipeline for ONT data**.
 Please check more articles about Nextflow based workflow technology from Nature Biotechnology: https://doi.org/10.1038/s41587-020-0439-x and https://doi.org/10.1038/nbt.3820.

 ### CI/CD features
 We use  CI Automation Tools to **enable the automated testing on every commit and on PRs** to make sure that updates are not introducing bugs.
 Please check the automatic testing results on [Github](https://github.com/TheJacksonLaboratory/nanome/actions).